adharsh/Independent-Project/README.md

 Neural Network Forward Propagation for Basic Boolean Logic Gates

 Main Project:
-Neural Network that Classifies and Recognizes Handritten Digits
+Neural Network with Back Propagation and Forward Propagation that Classifies and Recognizes Handritten Digits from the MNIST Database